keduba/my_test/content/home/demo.md

 # Order that this section appears on the page.
 weight: 15

-title: Hugo Academic Theme Demo
+title: Kedman's Levels
-subtitle:
+subtitle: keep learning and doing

 design:
   columns: "1"